Polamrajusubbu/Excel-data-consolidation-tool/README.md

 - ## Output
 - ![Output](ScreenShots/Final_Output.png)

-«Note: Data has been anonymized for confidentiality.»
+⚠️ Note: Data has been anonymized for confidentiality.

 ---